 This Policy is also distinct from University Policy 407, Code of Student Academic Integrity.
-Prior to initiating an authorship dispute process under this Policy in which student academic integrity is an issue, the Dean of the Graduate School should discuss the case with the Director of Student Conduct and Academic Integrity to make a determination about the appropriate process to be applied.
+Prior to initiating an authorship dispute process under this Policy in which student academic integrity is an issue, the Dean of the Graduate School should discuss the case with the Director of Student Accountability and Conflict Resolution to make a determination about the appropriate process to be applied.

 This Policy recognizes the wide variety of authorship practices across disciplines and publications, so it is not the intent of this Policy to establish a single set of authorship standards.
 However, as summarized by the Committee on Publication Ethics (COPE), “The minimum requirements for authorship, common to all definitions, are 1) substantial contribution to the work and 2) accountability for the work that was done and its presentation in a publication.”

 The following principles and practices are recommended for helping to prevent disputes and promoting constructive and transparent authorship practices.

 A. Authorship Principles